 NServiceBus. is detected, an exception will be thrown to prevent potential loss of messages.

 To move messages from the

 NServiceBus. queue to the new queue, refer to the instructions outlined below.

-Create a transactional queue called [EndpointName].Subscriptions and substitute the actual name of the endpoint.
-This can be done by using the PowerShell scripts, Windows MMC Snap-in or other tools like QueueExplorer.
-If creating queues manually using UI tools, ensure that the queues are marked transactional.
+Create a transactional queue called .Subscriptions, substituting the actual name of the endpoint.
+This can be done by with PowerShell scripts, Windows MMC Snap-in, or other tools like QueueExplorer.
+When creating queues manually using other tools, ensure that the queues are marked transactional.

 CreateQueue function that's part of

 CreateQueues..
 This PowerShell script comes with the NServiceBus.Transport.Msmq NuGet package and is copied to a subfolder called

 NServiceBus. in the output folder of any project referencing it.
 Browse to the output folder to locate the scripts, for example,